This is my story about how I bought a 12-unit apartment building with money raised from private individuals.

 - $4,000 deposit

-- Seller has 7 days to submit documents, and I have 7 days to review
+- The seller has 7 days to submit documents, and I have 7 days to review

 - We have a 45-day appraisal & financing contingency.